The Role of the Local Governing Body

 Alistair Littlewood

-Alistair Littlewood, Local Parent Governor
+Alistair Littlewood, Local Governor

 I am a Professional Storyteller and have worked in a variety of settings across the East Midlands, including Clumber Park, Center Parcs, and with a range of local schools and organisations.
 I have also been a primary school teacher since 2012, working at St Swithun’s in Retford, Maun Infants in Ollerton and since 2018 as a supply teacher in many different schools across the region.
 I am an ordained priest in the Church of England, and was formerly Chaplain to the University of Birmingham, and then Vicar of Edwinstowe and Perlethorpe Parish Churches.
 I now support the work of Ollerton and Boughton parish, and also provide ministerial cover for other local churches.
 All three of my sons have attended The Dukeries Academy, and I am the link governor for Special Educational Needs and Disability, and also for Higher Achieving Pupils.